luiscoco/Udemy_Scala_-_Functional_Programming_Essentials_Rock_the_JVM/README.md

 32. Tuples and Maps.

+33. Tuples and Maps (execises).

-33. Options.
+34. Options.

-34. Handling Failure.
+35. Handling Failure.

 ## Pattern Matching

+36. Pattern Matching.

+37. All the patterns.

+38. Scala 3: braceless syntax.